How to treat hay fever

 - Occupational irritants such as fumes, dust, vapours, gases and other types of chlorine or wood dust.

 - Gargle with warm salt water.
-In a glass filled with warm water, mix 1-2 tablespoon of table salt, mix until salt is totally dissolved and gargle the solution to relieve sore throat.
+In a glass with warm water, mix 1-2 tablespoon of table salt, mix until salt it fully dissolves and gargle the solution to relieve sore throat.

 - Take over-the-counter antihistamine such as diphenhydramine to lessen the symptoms of runny nose, sneezing, itchy throat and eyes.